CintriData/CintriData/README.md

 - 👋 Hi, I’m @CintriData.
 My real name is Marion.
-I have a M.S. in Information Systems and am always on the lookout for learning more.
-This GitHub profile is likely
+I have an M.S. in Information Systems.
-      Posted on my resume and/or other social media like my LinkedIn profile.
-I have other non-tech interests, so you should talk to me if you also like:
+-  I have other non-tech interests, so you should talk to me if you also like:
-      Gardening, especially hydroponics, chicken hobbying, rocks, art, and baking!
+      Gardening, bird watching, keeping, rocks, art, and baking!

-- 👀 I’m interested in learning/honing my skills in Python and SQL.
-I'd also like to start some simple projects to strengthen my portfolio.
-- 🌱 I’m currently learning Python, and gaining better knowledge in general IT concepts!
-Although I hold a degree in Information Systems, I think learning and keeping updated is important.
-- 💞️ I’m looking to collaborate on anything simple right now.
+- 👀 I’m honing my Python and SQL skills on this profile.
+Right now I am working on a project called Chickidex.
+Chickidex is like that of a Pokedex from Pokemon, except with chickens.
+      The goal is to create a program for quick bird identification for further independent poultry research.

 - 📫 How to reach me:
   email: mlandreth2@gmail.com
   Google Voice(I don't use my personal cell on here, please no spam): 214 702 1864